 Each subject is divided up into "modules", which are more-or-less self-contained parts of that subject.
-For example, philosophy is a subject that comprises the following two first-year modules: "Introduction to philosophy.
-Historical and conceptual overview of classical Greek and Roman philosophy"; and "The Church Fathers and the Middle Ages: Historical and conceptual overview".
+For example, philosophy is a subject that comprises the following two first-year modules:

+"Introduction to Philosophy I: Tradition and Modernity"; and " Introduction to Philosophy II: Tradition and Modernity

+".
 These two modules make up the first-year subject of philosophy.

 Each module is known by a code that contains useful information.
-To take first-year philosophy again: the code for the module "Introduction to philosophy.
-Historical and conceptual overview of classical Greek and Roman philosophy "is FILO1514.
+To take first-year philosophy again: the code for the module "Introduction to Philosophy I: Tradition and Modernity" is FILO1514.

 The alphabetical characters FILO identifies the subject, which is philosophy.
 The first numerical character (i.e. the first 1) indicates the study year: it is a first-year module.
 The second numerical character (i.e. the 5) indicates the National Qualification Framework (NQF) level at which the module is offered.
-The third numerical character (i.e. the second 1) indicates the tuition period: odd numbers indicate first semester, even numbers indicate second semester, and a $\bf 0$ indicates that it is a year module.
+The third numerical character (i.e. the second 1) indicates the tuition period: odd numbers indicate first semester, even numbers indicate second semester, and a 0 indicates that it is a year module.
 FILO1514 is a first semester module.
-The fourth numerical character (i.e. the 4) indicates the credit load of the module in multiples of four: $\bf 4 \times 4 = 16$, therefore FILO1514 carries 16 credits.
+The fourth numerical character (i.e. the 4) indicates the credit load of the module in multiples of four: $4 \times 4 = 16$, therefore FILO1514 carries 16 credits.
 If the credit load deviates from this, a zero (0) is assigned.